luka-hash/doit/README.md

 - add tests for files
 - add options to retry failed downloads

-## LICENSE
+## LICENCE

-This code is licensed under MIT license (see LICENSE for details)
+This code is licensed under MIT licence (see LICENCE for details)